anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 Great!
 Let's talk about this a tiny bit.
-At this point you don't need to really understand everything here, but I guess it is still beneficial to have a slightest glue what this is about.
+At this point you don't need to really understand everything here, but I guess it is still beneficial to have a slightest glue what this is all about.

 First of all we should note that ring here does not refer directly to ring library, but instead it refers to reitit.ring.